 - Maritime & inland waterways

-Electricity can supply clean power also to waterborne transport.
+Electricity can also supply clean power to waterborne transport.
 Shore-side electricity use by ships berthed at ports has been recommended where air quality or noise limits are exceeded.

 Hydrogen fuel cells are important technology alternatives for heavy-duty road vehicles, alongside electrification, including coaches, special purpose vehicles, and long-haul road freight given their high CO2 emissions.
 The 2025 and 2030 targets set out in the CO2 Emission Standards Regulation are an important driver to create a lead market for hydrogen solutions, once fuel cell technology is sufficiently mature and cost-effective.
 Projects of the Horizon 2020 Fuel Cells and Hydrogen Joint Undertaking (FCH-JU) are aiming to accelerate Europe’s technological lead.